-In 2016, 723 child occupants under age 13 died in traffic crashes; 213 were unrestrained, and many others were inadequately restrained at the time of the crash.
+In 2020, 607 child occupants under age 13 died in traffic crashes; 211 were unrestrained, and many others were inadequately restrained at the time of the crash.
 The National Highway Traffic Safety Administration (NHTSA) estimates that car seats reduce the risk of fatal injury by 71% for infants (younger than 1 year old) and by 54% for toddlers (1 to 4 years old) in passenger cars.
 For infants and toddlers in light trucks, the corresponding reductions are 58% and 59%, respectively.

-Using an age-appropriate child restraint system saves lives.
+Correct use of a child restraint system appropriate for a child’s age and size saves lives.
 Read the National Safety Council (NSC) position statement on child restraints, which addresses child passenger safety among multiple modes of transportation.
-The National Highway Traffic Safety Administration (NHTSA) provides the following recommendations for the selection of the proper child restraints:
+NHTSA provides the following recommendations for the selection of proper child restraints:

 - Data Table